-"3.
-Respondent's use and registration of the trademark 'VERZAT' will diminish the distinctiveness and dilute the goodwill of Opposer's trademark 'VERSANT'.
+- "3.
+Respondent's use and registration of the trademark 'VERZAT' will diminish the distinctiveness and dilute the goodwill of Opposer's trademark 'VERSANT'. - "4.
+Respondent already filed a similar application in 21 July 2006 which was accordingly opposed by the herein Opposer.
+The case is still pending before the Bureau of Legal Affairs and docketed as IPC No. 14-2007-142."

 The Opposer's evidence consists of print-out of "E-Gazette" with releasing date of 03 October 2008 containing trademarks published for opposition including Trademark Application No. 4-2006-013724, photocopy of Cert. of Reg.
-No. 4-2003-001760, photocopy of Declaration of Actual Use ("DAU"), packaging/label of "VERSANT-XR", Cert. of Product Registration issued by Bureau of Food and Drugs ("BFAD"), and certification issued by IMS Health Philippines, Inc., dated 03 September 2008, on the sales data for "calcium antagonists plain (COSA)" covering the period "MAT June 2008 (July 2007-June 2008)" and "MAT June 2007 - July 2006-June 2007)".
-This Bureau also noticed that the Opposer included Annex "D" to its
+No. 4-2003-001760, photocopy of Declaration of Actual Use ("DAU"), packaging/label of "VERSANT-XR", Cert. of Product Registration issued by Bureau of Food and Drugs ("BFAD"), and certification issued by IMS

-1 A corporation duly organized and existing under Philippine laws with address at 2TM Floor, Bonaventure Plaza, Ortigas Avenue, Greenhills, San Juan, Metro Manila
+A corporation duly organized and existing under Philippine laws with address at 2nd Floor, Bonaventure Plaza, Ortigas Avenue, Greenhills, San Juan, Metro Manila

-2 A corporation organized under Philippine laws with address at Unit 2205-A 22nd Floor, West Tower, Philippine Stock Exchange Center, Ortigas, Pasig City.
+&lt;sup>2 A corporation organized under Philippine laws with address at Unit 2205-A 22nd Floor, West Tower, Philippine Stock Exchange Center, Ortigas, Pasig City.

-3 The Nice Classification is a classification of goods and services for the purpose of registering trademark and service marks, based on a multilateral treaty administered by the World Intellectual Property Organization.
+The Nice Classification is a classification of goods and services for the purpose of registering trademark and service marks, based on a multilateral treaty administered by the World Intellectual Property Organization.
 The treaty is called the Nice Agreement Concerning the International Classification of Goods and Services for the purposes of the Registration of Marks concluded in 1957.